crate/crate-howtos/docs/deployment/cloud/aws/aws-terraform-setup.rst

 =============================

 In :ref:`ec2_setup`, we elaborated on how to leverage EC2's functionality to set up a CrateDB cluster.
+Here, we will explore how to automate this kind of setup.

 `Terraform`_ is an infrastructure as code tool, often used as an abstraction layer on top of a cloud's management APIs.
-Instead of creating cloud resources manually, the target state is specified via configuration files which can also be checked into a version control system.
+Instead of creating cloud resources manually, the target state is specified via configuration files which can also be managed in a version control system.
 This brings some advantages, such as but not limited to:

 - Reproducibility of deployments, e.g., across different accounts or in case of disaster recovery